waikato-ufdl/wai-annotations/README.md

 ### Global Options

+* `-v`, `--verbosity`: Optional argument to set the logging verbosity of the conversion.
+Can be specified multiple times to further increase verbosity.

 * `-f`, `--force`: Optional argument to coerce the annotation boundaries into a specific type.
                    Set to `bbox` to coerce polygon mask boundaries into a bounding box that tightly contains all polygon points.
 Set to `mask` to convert bounding box boundaries into polygon masks by creating a box-shaped polygon matching the original.

+* `-e`, `--extensions`: Optional argument to specify the order of preference for image types when searching for images related to annotations files.
+Defaults to `png,jpg` if not specified.

 ### Input Options